Mason, Ohio: Education

+Mason is also home to Sinclair Community College's Sinclair in Mason campus since 2007.
+The facility is located on 75 acres near I-71.
+It serves about 1,400 students as of 2024.

 Media

 Mason is part of the Cincinnati media market.
 Although no broadcast stations are licensed to Mason itself, the city is home to the transmitter site of iHeartMedia, Inc.-owned WLW (AM 700, licensed to Cincinnati), which uses one of only seven remaining Blaw-Knox diamond-shaped towers.
-WLW was once (1934–1939) the most powerful broadcast station in the country at 500 kilowatts.
+WLW was once (from 1934 to 1939) the most powerful broadcast station in the country at 500 kilowatts.